Clement-9/Clement-codetopia/README.md

 # New Tags Learned
-I learnt about the <div> tag which is used for grouping content I also learnt anout the <a> tag together with the target="_blank" which opens a link in a new tab The * is used in CSS to apply style to all elements in the HTML.
+I learnt about the <div></div> tag which is used for grouping content I also learnt anout the <a> tag together with the target="_blank" which opens a link in a new tab The * is used in CSS to apply style to all elements in the HTML.
 The "box-shadow" css property creates a shadow effect.